 P.E.
 (Physical Education)

-Mr Gilkes and Mrs Cadwallader are our PE leads at Katherine Semar schools.
+Mr Gilkes and Miss Cadwallader are our PE leads at Katherine Semar schools.
 They manage a team of sports coaches that are employed by the school to provide rich, yet inclusive experiences for our pupils in PE.

 Here they explain our ethos behind sports.

 " As a school, we’re very passionate about our PE and outdoor learning provision.
 We subscribe to the Uttlesford School Sports Partnership who provide us with competition opportunities throughout the year; we send teams to as many of these as possible and regularly qualify for district and county finals in a range of sports.

 Mr Tyler Gilkes

 Specialism - Football, Fencing and athletics.

 We have dedicated sports coaches who run squads in the mornings for children who enjoy competitive sports and we also offer sports clubs after school each day, annually we offer over 1000 places for clubs and squads which means each child can access up to 4 squads or clubs each year.
 Our sports coaches also teach PE to every year group throughout the week as part of teachers’ planning and preparation time.